marrwan4/Tic-Tac-Toe/README.md

-#Title:
+Title:
-Tic Tac Toe - Play with Friends
+Tic Tac Toe - Play with Friend.

-#Description:
+Description:
 This Python project is a classic Tic Tac Toe game implementation designed for two players.
 Enjoy a fun and engaging experience with your friends.

-#Key Features:
+Key Features:

 Intuitive Gameplay: Make your moves by entering numbers corresponding to the board positions (1-9).
 Clear Board Display: A visually appealing board representation keeps track of the game's progress.